Heri-K/eportfolio/README.md

 		p, print, printall for "printAll()"
 		q, quit to exit the loop and exit the program.
 	If the input is not one of the afformentioned commands, throws an error and re-asks for input.
+	Once quit is called, stores all current into the same file, overwriting it.

 Testplan for buy()
 	Asks user to enter the investement type (stock of mutual fund), and re-asks them until the answer is valid.